A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization: Numerical results

 From~\cite{beck12smoothing}, a smooth approximation of $\|x\|_1$ is given by the following where $\eta$ is a smoothing parameter.
 The perfomance of \eqref{sVS-SQN} is shown in Figure \ref{fig} (b) while parameter choices are provided in Table \ref{SC_tab_smooth} and the total sampling budget is $1e5$. {We see that empirical behavior of \eqref{VS-SQN} } and \eqref{sVS-SQN} is similar to {\bf (VS-APM)}{~\cite{jalilzadeh2018optimal} and {\bf (rsVS-APM)}~\cite{jalilzadeh2018optimal}, respectively.
 Note that while in the strongly convex regimes, both schemes {display} similar (linear) rates, we do not have a rate statement for smoothed ({\bf sVS-APM})~\cite{jalilzadeh2018optimal}.}

 {\bf (1.3) Convex and smooth}: We implement \eqref{rVS-SQN} on the (LRM) problem and compare the result with VS-APM~\cite{jalilzadeh2018optimal} and r-SQN~\cite{yousefian2017stochastic}.
 We again consider the {\sc sido0} dataset with a total budget of $1e5$ while the parameters are tuned to ensure good performance.
 In Figure \ref{fig} (c) we compare three different methods while the choices of steplength and sample size can be seen in Table~\ref{compare_tab}. \us{We note that (VS-APM) produces slightly better solutions, which is not surprising since it enjoys a rate of $\mathcal{O}(1/k^2)$ with an optimal oracle complexity.
-However, \eqref{rVS-SQN} is competitive and appears to be better than (r-SQN) by a significant margin in terms of the function value.}
+However, \eqref{rVS-SQN} is competitive and appears to be better than (r-SQN) by a significant margin in terms of the function value.} \jal{In addition, the last three columns of Table~\ref{cons_dim} capture the distinctions in performance between employing constant versus diminishing steplengths.}

 {\bf (1.4.)
 Convex and nonsmooth}: Now we consider the nonsmooth problem in which $\lambda=0.1$.

 We implement {\bf rsVS-SQN} scheme with a total budget of $1e4$. (see Table~\ref{compare_tab} and Fig.~\ref{fig} (d)) \us{observe that it competes well with (sVS-APM)~\cite{jalilzadeh2018optimal}, which has a superior convergence rate of $\mathcal{O}(1/k)$.}